jonathanmichel/ConnectFour/README.md

 **Game url**

 When a party is created/joined, user is automatically redirected to this url.
-This one allows user to reload game all he wants (and cheat but chut it must be changed, lot of 'ch' don't you think ? ).
+This one allows user to reload game all he wants.

-	 /game.html?gameId=<gameId>&playerId=<playerId>&player=<0|1>
+	 /game.html?gameId=<gameId>&playerId=<playerId>

 ## Server
 ### Launch the server and link with ngrok or serveo